markp-gc/ipu_path_trace/README.md

 ### Download/upload a NIF asset to your cloud machine

 Whilst you can train your own NIF for use in the demo we recommend you check it works with a pre-trained asset first.
 There is a trained neural image field included in the git repo.
 This model is quite large for this type of neural network: 8 layers and hidden size 320 and requires approximately 1M FLOPs per sample.
-The network architecture is the one from: [Towards Neural path Tracing in SRAM](https://arxiv.org/abs/2305.20061).

 MLPs used in neural real-time rendering on desktop GPUs typically have a FLOP rates less than 100K FLOPS per sample (this keeps models small enough that their weights can remain in cache for longer).

+The NIF network architecture is from this paper: [Towards Neural path Tracing in SRAM](https://arxiv.org/abs/2305.20061).

 ### Run the demo